About the Florham Campus

 Campus activities include an active Greek community with national social fraternities and sororities, as well as a national service fraternity.
 The campus theatre produces student-written and -directed plays as well as student productions of major plays.

 FDU's Florham Campus is in Morris County, New Jersey, bridging the towns of Florham Park and Madison.
 The campus consists of 178 acres, part of Florham, a former country estate of early 20th-century socialites Florence Vanderbilt and Hamilton Twombly.
 Florham is a contraction of the first names of the couple.
 FDU has owned the campus since 1958.

 FDU Florham is primarily a residential campus, supported by a strong student life program.
 It boasts active fraternities and sororities, diverse student activities, and dynamic Division III and intramural athletics programs.
 Resident students are joined in class by undergraduate commuters and by adult, graduate, and certificate students, utilizing first-class educational resources either retrofitted into the campus' distinctive and appealing original buildings, or newly built especially in the most recent decades.

-The campus lies on a picturesque ridge; the terminal moraine of the last ice age.
+The campus lies on a picturesque ridge, the terminal moraine of the last ice age.
 A diverse collection of specimen trees adds interest and beauty to the scenery.
 A good number of large White Oaks, some more than 150 years old, shade some areas, and "Fossil Tree Hill" has fine specimens of the Ginko and the Dawn Redwood (Metasequoia).
 Wildlife is protected on the grounds, and deer, wild turkey, and particularly groundhogs are frequently seen.
 Over 100 species of birds have been listed for the campus.
-The Periodical Cicada (magicicada septendecim) makes a spectacular appearance here every 17 years, but is not due again until the summer of 2013.